 We found Annie and her kittens living under a vehicle between two houses.
 Her kittens were all black.
 Her male partner (that was also solid black), and we suspect the father of the litter, kept close watch over them and never seemed to be a threat.
 If you know cats, you know that’s very unusual.

 As soon as possible, we rounded them all up and made a clinic appointment for TNR.
 Luckily, that was the first year of Austin’s TNR program in 2007.
 Some kittens became tame, and others would not even eat in captivity.
 The cats that could not adapt were returned to the colony.
 As happens in colonies, one day Anna’s very senior black partner disappeared.
 We knew he was up in years from the TNR records.

 Those beautiful blue eyes are so enticing, it’s tempting to reach down and pet her.
 Don’t!
 There is no hope of taming her.
 We had that thought too.
-This lady is hard core, don’t-touch-me, feral.
-She stays in the yard now in her senior years.
-That’s good.
-She lives a good life with patio furniture to lounge on, a friend to play with, heated and cooled shelter, a warm bed, and good food and water, not to mention the squirrels and birds for entertainment, but the weather changes became too extreme to keep her safe and healthy.
+This lady is hardcore, don’t-touch-me, feral.
+Before the move to indoor accommodations, she had limited her wanderings to the yard for several years.
+She lived a good life with patio furniture to lounge on, a friend to play with, heated and cooled shelter, a warm bed, and good food and water, not to mention the squirrels and birds for entertainment, but the weather changes became too extreme to keep her safe and healthy.

 Now, she has soft cushions, catnip treats, and daily playtime with da bird.